Self Employed Remortgages

 Nonetheless, lenders still need to know what you want the money for, because it will have a bearing on how much you can borrow.

 For example, most banks and building societies will cap their maximum loan-to-value (LTV) at around 80% if you want to remortgage to consolidate personal debts.
-For most other uses, lenders are generally happy to lend at higher LTVs up to 90%.
+For most other uses, higher LTVs up to 90% are possible.

-Bear in mind, mortgage companies are likely to view a home extension, that adds value, more favourably than a round-the-world trip.
-Some lenders may even require evidence the extra borrowing has been spent on it's declared purpose.
+Bear in mind you may be required to evidence the extra borrowing has been spent on it's declared purpose.

-Yes, although you can't simply remove an ex from the mortgage without their consent.
+Yes, although you can't simply remove an ex-partner from the mortgage without their consent.

 But if you've split from your hubby or partner, remortgaging your home as part of a separation or divorce settlement is possible, provided you can pass the lender's affordability assessment on your own.